 9. Alligator Bites at Kush

 The eco-friendly and artsy gastropub serves a range of beers from Miami breweries, as well as those Florida alligator bites, though Kush serves theirs along with an Old Bay, creamy garlic, and spicy mayo sauce.
-You can find a few other Miami specialties while at Kush, too, like conch salad, Cuban sandwich, and key lime pie.
+You can also find a few other Miami specialties at Kush, like conch salad, Cuban sandwich, and key lime pie.

 Address: Multiple locations